algolia/laravel-scout-settings/README.md

 ### Backing up settings (Project ⬅️ Algolia)

-The following command will export all the settings from the `App\Contact`'s index into the `resources/algolia-settings/prefix_index_name.json` file.
+The following command will export all the settings and synonyms from the `App\Contact`'s index into the `resources/algolia-settings/prefix_index_name.json` and `resources/algolia-settings/prefix_index_name-synonyms.json` files.

 ```
 php artisan algolia:settings:backup "App\Contact"